Equilibrium Strategies for the N-agent Mean-Variance Investment Problem over a Random Horizon: The mean-field game (MFG)

-The following corollary states the MFE and the value function when the risk aversion function is state-independent and the risk-free interest rate equals zero, that is, \blue{\(\mu_{1}=0\)}, \(\mu_{2}=2\), and \(r = 0\). \begin{corollary} Suppose that \(\mu_{1}=0\), \(\mu_{2}=2\), and \(r=0\), and then for the mean-variance problem in the mean-field game with a state-independent risk aversion function, \begin{itemize} \item[$(1)$] if \(\Psi<1\), the MFE is a constant, given by
+The following corollary states the MFE and the value function when the risk aversion function is state-independent and the risk-free interest rate equals zero, that is, \blue{\(\mu_{1}=0\)}, \(\mu_{2}=2\), and \(r = 0\). \begin{corollary} Suppose that \(\mu_{1}=0\), \(\mu_{2}=2\), and \(r=0\), and then for the mean-variance problem in the mean-field game with a state-independent risk aversion function, \begin{itemize} \item[$(1)$] if \(\Psi<1\), the MFE is an $\mathcal{F}_0$-measurable random variable, given by

-where \(\Psi\) and \(\Phi_0\) are given in \eqref{eq:MFPsi} and \eqref{eq:MFPhi}.
-Moreover, the corresponding value function of the representative agent is given by